Skilled Criminal Defense and Civil Litigation Lawyers Serving Statesville Residents

 Similarly, a Driving While Impaired (DWI/DUI) offense has multiple levels, but these levels are assigned based on an investigation of how “aggravating factors” and “mitigating factors” apply to your particular case.
 The District Attorney discusses aggravating factors, and your defense attorney discusses mitigating factors, such as a clean driving record or a slight degree of intoxication.

 We are skilled in asserting the rights of criminal defendants in a broad range of cases, including assaults, theft, robbery, larceny, embezzlement, fraud, property crimes, disorderly person offenses, serious traffic violations, and sex crimes.
-The prosecution must prove every element of its case beyond a reasonable doubt to secure a conviction, and we will devote our energies to making sure your rights are protected and you receive a fair day in court.Legal Guidance in Injury Claims, Family Law Disputes, and More
+The prosecution must prove every element of its case beyond a reasonable doubt to secure a conviction, and our Statesville criminal defense lawyers will devote our energies to making sure your rights are protected and you receive a fair day in court.Legal Guidance in Injury Claims, Family Law Disputes, and More

 Our attorneys have several decades of combined experience not just in criminal matters but in civil litigation and transactions.
 If you have been in an auto accident, for example, your medical bills may be piling up while your earning power is diminished from injuries.
 Our attorneys know how to prove the elements of a negligence claim, which is usually how car crash victims seek the money that they need to recover.
 This requires proving that the defendant had a duty of reasonable care, breached that duty, caused your harm as a result, and forced you to incur actual damages because of the accident.
 When you’ve been injured by another person’s negligence, you may be able to seek compensation for your medical expenses, lost wages, property damage, pain and suffering, and possibly more.